 In my experience the best trips I have taken have involved extensive research before, during and after departure.
-Everyone will carry out research differently, but I don't recommend travelling without doing it, or you will miss out or potentially not have made the most of your trip.
+Everyone will carry out research differently, but I don’t recommend travelling without doing it.
+Otherwise you will miss out or potentially not have made the most of your trip.

 For example, the majority of my fleeting visits to a number of cities during 2012 had been very last minute and often unplanned.
 I ultimately became reliant on whatever info I could collect at an airport bookshop, or on arrival at the hotel or local tourist office.

 These sources were all still forms of research and I managed to get by, but I was terribly uninformed and ill prepared with limited time to spend reading as well as experiencing.
 It also found me in Helsinki on the first day of Midsummer – see my post: Everything is shut!

 Today, social media and the internet make information more accessible and immediate than ever before, so we really should take advantage of it.

 Admittedly, my current travels; having quit my job and rented out my home, allow me the time to take advantage of all sorts of sources of reading material, advice from friends/family and fellow travellers.
 But even with limited time everyone can do a little research into their planned destination before they arrive.